 Robert J. Miller’s areas of expertise are civil procedure, federal Indian law, American Indians and international law, American Indian economic development and Native American natural resources.
-An enrolled citizen of the Eastern Shawnee Tribe of Oklahoma, he is a justice on the Court of Appeals for the Grand Ronde Tribe and sits as a judge for other tribes.
+An enrolled citizen of the Eastern Shawnee Tribe of Oklahoma, he is the Chief Justice of the Court of Appeals for the Grand Ronde Tribe and sits as a judge for other tribes.
 He is also the Faculty Director of the Rosette LLP American Indian Economic Development Program at ASU.